Can I still call this a "blog" in 2026?

 Once I was in college, I found myself with less time for blogging, and those daily updates came a few times a month.
 I was studying graphic design, and ended up getting an internship with a marketing agency in Harrisburg, where I learned a whole lot more about SEO.

-My college experience, as well as some international travel after graduating, helped me grow up a bit, and at some point it dawned on me these unfiltered rambling and silly gossip might be hurtful to others.
-It didn’t need to be sitting out in the open on a website for anyone to see.
+My college experience, as well as some international travel after graduating, helped me grow up a bit, and at some point it dawned on me that my unfiltered rambling and silly gossip could be hurtful to others.
+It no longer felt right to have things that I wrote as an immature teen a decade ago sitting out in the open for anyone to see.
 The internet had exploded in popularity since I first launched my site a few years prior.
 Social media was starting to take hold, and silly online rivalries (I was no stranger to these) could easily have real world consequences.

 John Vantine running Muir Woods